Concord, California Therapists

 The charming city of Concord, California is the largest of its county.
 As per a 2019 estimate from the U.S. Census Bureau, roughly 130,000 people live in Concord.
 That number is steadily increasing each year because of how attractive the area is.
 On top of the gorgeous views the city’s dwellings and other buildings have to offer, Concord has plenty of amenities available for residents.
 Around just about every corner is a popular place to shop, catch some entertainment, and grab a bite to eat.
 Also, if you are the type of person who enjoys taking walks as opposed to driving, you are in luck.
 The downtown neighborhoods are fantastic as a good deal of interesting places to go are within walking distance.

 First of all, the city of Concord’s economy is not ideal.
-Plenty of people are experiencing the effects of having low to no income in a high cost of living environment.
+Plenty of people are experiencing the effects of having low to no income in a high-cost-of-living environment.
 As mentioned before, the area has an unemployment rate of 15 points greater than the rest of the nation.
 Certainly, one of the symptoms of having a high number of people out of work is additional poverty.
-Regrettably, Concord no exception.
+Regrettably, Concord is no exception.
 While most people in Concord are comparatively well-off, financially speaking, a good chunk of the population is struggling to make ends meet.
-According to the Substance Abuse and Mental Health Services Administration, adults that are living below the federal poverty level are more than two times as likely to be dealing with a diagnosable mental health condition.
+According to the Substance Abuse and Mental Health Services Administration, adults who are living below the federal poverty level are more than two times as likely to be dealing with a diagnosable mental health condition.
 In addition to poverty increasing the chance of the presence of mental illness, it also may exaggerate the experience by making it more difficult to receive access to proper care.

 Another problem impacting the overall mental health of Concord’s citizenry is the high rate of divorce in the region.
 California as a whole already tops the list of states in terms of how often couples separate.
 Concord is the same story when compared to similarly situated cities.
-11 percent of the population is divorced which is a few points higher than most neighboring cities.
+11% of the population is divorced which is a few points higher than most neighboring cities.
 The link between mental illness and divorce is not a secret.
 All parties involved in the relationship, including children, are at an increased risk of being diagnosed with a mental illness after divorce.
 If you feel as though your relationship may be in jeopardy, it is best to seek out the advice of a therapist before making any permanent decisions.

 The Trouble of Finding a Suitable Therapist in Concord, California

 Finding a well-equipped therapist in America has become an increasingly challenging problem, in large part because of the nationwide shortage of mental health professionals providing patients with treatment.
-Officials also name poorly crafted policy, poverty, and stigma as being barriers to mental health care.
+Officials also name poorly crafted policies, poverty, and stigma as being barriers to mental health care.
 According to a report from the National Institute of Mental Health, a majority of Americans suffering from a mental illness do not receive any care, regardless of the necessity to do so.

-The rate of persons without any form of health insurance in Concord is significantly higher than the national average, coming in at around 13 percent, as per the U.S. Census Bureau.
+The rate of persons without any form of health insurance in Concord is significantly higher than the national average, coming in at around 13%, as per the U.S. Census Bureau.
 The vast swaths of people lacking health insurance are also likely to be on the lower end of the income ladder; this means that the out-of-pocket expense of a therapist is not always an economically feasible option.

 Mental Health Resources in Concord, California

-Thankfully, there is a good number of organizations with their doors open to those in need of mental health care.
+Thankfully, there are a good number of organizations with their doors open to those in need of mental health care.
 Attention from both local and federal government entities is causing more to open by the day.
 Central County Adult Mental Health Services is a well-known mental health clinic that’s been servicing the community for years.
 Moreover, the John Muir Behavioral Health Center also provides a bevy of services tailored for those who require mental health treatment.